tmancinelli/tmancinelli.github.io/_resources/01_bologna2020.md

 ## **Course materials**

 Before starting, just make sure you have your editor downloaded and ready to use it.
-Check out at the bottom of the page.
+Check out at the bottom of this page.

 ### **What are we going to achieve?**